-I work with individuals or couples.
+I work with individuals or partners/family members.

 I see people for brief periods (3 to 6 sessions); mid-term (3 to 6 months); or long term psychotherapy.
 My work with my clients is always collaborative.
 This means we agree on a structure that suits the initial goals of the therapeutic engagement, and the practicalities of working together.
 We would regularly assess if the process is adequate.

 I have regular supervision and attend continuing professional development events.